kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 <a name="otherJS"></a>
 ### The Rest Of The JavaScript
 RequireJS doesn't interact with all of this site's JavaScript.
+The RequireJS code is placed at the bottom of the page and some things need to go at the top.

-Modernizr, for example, lives on its own directly above the `<head>` tag, which is best practice.
+Modernizr lives on its own directly above the `<head>` tag, which is best practice.
+The Google Fonts load in using the [Google/Typekit Web Font Loader](https://github.com/typekit/webfontloader) and should be placed at the top of the page before Modernizr

 The rest of the JavaScript outside of RequireJS loads asynchronously, i.e., it loads onto the page in a manner that doesn't block page loading and content rendering.
 Note that the minified RequireJS file does the same thing.

+Also note that the Web Font Loader code *can* be loaded asynchronously but [as its documentaion states](https://github.com/typekit/webfontloader#get-started), it will generate a lot of FOUTS.

 The async code consists of:

 * __[Google Analytics/Webmaster Tools code](https://support.google.com/analytics/answer/1142414?hl=en)__: the combined code tracks crawl errors, sitemap errors, traffic,etc.

-* __[Google/Typekit Web Font Loader code](https://github.com/typekit/webfontloader)__: for loading this site's Google Fonts.

 * __[Google Adsense code](https://support.google.com/adsense/answer/3221666?hl=en)__: for loading ads.

-* __[Social sharing functionality on the post pages](http://css-tricks.com/thinking-async/)__: props to Chris Coyier here.
+* __[Social sharing functionality on the post pages](https://gist.github.com/necolas/1025811)__: props to Nicholas Gallagherr here.

-The Chris Coyier code is excellent but I have to single out the Google dev team and give them credit.
-All this code's been in need of cleanup for the years leading up to this writing, and they certainly cleaned stuff up.
+I also have to give props to the Google Dev Team: all their code mentioned here has been in need of a cleanup for the few years leading up to this writing, and they certainly cleaned it up.

 The Analytics/Webmaster code was once split into to two separate JS files...it's now been combined into one.
-The Web Font Loader code can obviously run Google and Typekit fonts, but it's been shared with fonts.com and Fontdeck so can they implement it as well.

-And the ad code...not only is it async, it's also **RESPONSIVE!** It doesn't scale ads when the window is resized, it just detects the window width with media queries on page-load, then loads in an ad of size that you preset.
-But it's a MAJOR step-up that solves a MAJOR problem that many people were having.
+And the ad code is not only it async, it's also **RESPONSIVE!**

+Google ads don't scale when the window is resized, its related code just uses media queries to detect the window width on page-load, then loads in an ad of size that you preset.
+But it solves a MAJOR problem that many people were having.

-All is not perfect with the Google stuff: the Adsense-related JS files still load in without far-future expiring server headers, which is a bit of a performance hit.
+All is not perfect with the Google stuff: the Adsense code still loads in a lot of unoptimized images and JS files, causing a bit of a performance hit.
 But I'm certainly not crying over that because I'm happy with (and respect) what Google has done here.
 <a name="bower"></a>
 ### Bower
 This site's JavaScript/CSS libraries and frameworks get updated when they need to, but consistently keeping track of the updates is a pain.
 [Bower](http://bower.io) makes it easy.